 I looked down at the headless body of Barbie and lifted her body delicately off the ground, hoping to find her head.
 But all I found was rat shit and old stained magazines.
 I placed the decapitated Barbie back on the ground where I’d found her.
 Now this faux Ken doll felt heavy and awkward in my hand.
 I stepped outside.
 The sun was blinding.

-I’d taken two steps across the field towards Mark when I realized I couldn’t complete my mission.
+I’d taken two steps across the field towards my friend when I realized I couldn’t complete my mission.
 I had done something terribly wrong.
 I never should have moved the Ken doll and disturbed this domestic grave, this intimate place occupied by the people who no longer occupied it.
 And to think that I wanted to give the doll to my daughter?!
 It would have been like giving her a corpse I’d dug from a grave.

 There was something terribly tragic about moving the Ken doll.
 I felt coated with the weight and filth of my bad decision.
 It wasn’t just the rat shit, the stained yarn and the literal dirt.
 There was something dirty about disturbing this scene.
 Who knows what happened to the people who made this RV their home, who had these dolls on their wedding cake, who sat around the table playing cards, who turned on the little fan on the dashboard in an attempt to capture a breath of cool air in the oppressive heat of Arizona summer?

 I placed the Ken doll and his headless bride on the top step of the trailer and snapped a photo.
 Posing these dolls that I’d disturbed from their slumber felt like performing some kind of act of tawdry artifact pornography.
-Mark headed towards me from across the field.
+My friend headed towards me from across the field.
 I looked up at him.
 “I can’t do it.
 I can’t take it.”
 He already knew.
 He’d known all along.

 “What should I do?”
 I asked, looking down at the tableau I’d created on the steps of the trailer.